seaweedfs/seaweedfs/README.md

 ```
 ### Save File Id ###

-Now you can save the `fid`, 3,01637037d6 in this case, to a database field.
+Now, you can save the `fid`, 3,01637037d6 in this case, to a database field.

 The number 3 at the start represents a volume id.
 After the comma, it's one file key, 01, and a file cookie, 637037d6.

 The volume id is an unsigned 32-bit integer.
 The file key is an unsigned 64-bit integer.
 The file cookie is an unsigned 32-bit integer, used to prevent URL guessing.

 The file key and file cookie are both coded in hex.
-You can store the <volume id, file key, file cookie> tuple in your own format, or simply store the `fid` as string.
+You can store the <volume id, file key, file cookie> tuple in your own format, or simply store the `fid` as a string.

 If stored as a string, in theory, you would need 8+1+16+8=33 bytes.
-A char(33) would be enough, if not more than enough, since most usage would not need 2^32 volumes.
+A char(33) would be enough, if not more than enough, since most uses will not need 2^32 volumes.

 If space is really a concern, you can store the file id in your own format.
-You would need one 4-byte integer for volume id, 8-byte long number for file key, 4-byte integer for file cookie.
+You would need one 4-byte integer for volume id, 8-byte long number for file key, and a 4-byte integer for the file cookie.
 So 16 bytes are more than enough.

 ### Read File ###